An ambitious project to restore a train of LCDR carriages

 This project to recreate a whole train will fill a significant gap in our collection and create an asset of national importance since there are currently no restored LCDR bogie carriages anywhere.

 No 4115, built in 1898 by Brown, Marshall of Birmingham, was moved to the Island in 1933.
 During its service here its wood panelled exterior was covered over with steel.
 After withdrawal in 1948 it was moved to Ash Hill Farm near Chale where it was used as a farm store and animal shelter.
 4115 was the first carriage body to be rescued by the Isle of Wight Steam Railway, being moved to Havenstreet in 1975.

 4115 will be the first to be restored and will initially run as part of our existing set of bogie carriages.
 It will be adapted to provide disabled accommodation.
 We anticipate this work will take around 4 years (providing sufficient funds can be raised).

 Work commenced in Autumn 2020 when the carriage was brought into our workshop for stripping down.
 When the decaying steel cladding was removed, the wooden frame was found to be in relatively good condition.
 The LCDR had a reputation for their well-built carriages, and this has helped it survive for so long.
 The main damage was to the large timbers around the base which suffered from being on the wet ground for so long.
-By Summer 2021 work was well underway replacing these main structural beams.
+By early 2023 this repair work was almost complete.

-In 2021 work started on adapting the donor underframe which needed to be shortened to accommodate this 45ft carriage.
-We anticipate being able to attach the wooden frame to the underframe during 2022.
-Work will then focus on the interior and the outside cladding.
+In 2021 work started on adapting the donor underframe which needed to be shortened to accommodate the 45ft carriage.
+This is now almost complete, and we anticipate being able to attach the wooden body to its underframe by mid-2023.

 How can you Help?